151henry151/doodlr-pro/README.md

 ## Usage

 1. **Start the app**: Run `./start.sh` or start backend and frontend separately
+2. **Navigate the canvas**:
+   - Start at Level 1 (root view) with 9 sections representing 6,561 total pixels
+   - Tap any section to zoom to Level 2 (729 pixels in that section)
+   - Tap any subsection to zoom to Level 3 (81 pixels in that subsection)
-2. **Navigate the canvas**: Tap squares to zoom in (up to 4 levels deep)
+   - Tap any area to zoom to Level 4 (9 individual pixels)
-3. **Paint squares**: At level 4, select a color and tap squares to paint them
+3. **Paint pixels**: Only at Level 4, select a color from the palette and tap individual pixels to paint them
-4. **Collaborate**: Multiple users can edit the same canvas simultaneously
+4. **Collaborate**: Multiple users can edit the same canvas simultaneously, seeing real-time updates
-5. **Navigate back**: Use the navigation controls to go back or return to root
+5. **Navigate back**: Use the back button to return to previous levels or the home button to return to Level 1

 ## Development